 A lawsuit against Gilead Sciences, a prominent drug company known for its HIV medications, has been allowed to continue in federal court after the company filed a motion to dismiss the claims.
-Although the ruling did dismiss some claims against the biopharma giant, it allowed all the core causes of action to continue making the decision a decisive victory for the plaintiffs.
+Although the ruling dismissed some claims against the biopharma giant, it allowed all the core causes of action to continue deciding a decisive victory for the plaintiffs.
 There is still a long way to go but these cases may have legs that could take the plaintiffs to victories at trial and ultimately a global settlement for all the victims.

-The legal allegations against Gilead involve the company’s groundbreaking prescription drugs used for the treatment of HIV.
+The legal allegations against Gilead involve the company’s groundbreaking prescription drugs used to treat HIV.
 In 2001, Gilead developed and released a first of its kind drug, tenofovir disoproxil fumarate (TDF) under the brand name Viread.
-TDF is a unique antiretroviral medicine that works by blocking an enzyme that the HIV virus cells use to replicate and multiply.
-By preventing the virus cells from replicating, Viread and Gilead’s other TDF drugs effectively stop HIV from growing and progressing into AIDS.
+TDF is a unique antiretroviral medicine that works by blocking an enzyme that HIV virus cells use to replicate and multiply.
+By preventing the virus cells from replicating, Viread and Gilead’s other TDF drugs stop HIV from growing and progressing into AIDS.

 These drugs are essential to effective HIV therapy.
 Gilead’s TDF drugs (Viread, Atripla, Complera, Stribild) literally changed the treatment landscape for HIV patients.
 TDF made living long term with HIV a possibility and was being taken every day by hundreds of thousands of patients across the country.
 Give Gilead a ton of credit for this.
 They saved lives and a lot of them.
 Before we write any folks songs about Gilead, remember the company is well for their efforts.
 Gilead’s sales of these products in the United States alone bring in more than $11 billion annually.